 One-time awards in fiscal year 2023.
 Messrs.
 Emanuel, Shapiro and Schleimer were each entitled to a one-time equity award in fiscal year 2023, as set forth in their respective employment agreements, in connection with or following the completion of the Transactions.
 As such, on September 12, 2023, Mr. Emanuel received 388,162 RSUs that vest in four equal installments on September 12, 2024, September 12, 2025, September 12, 2026 and September 12, 2027, subject to Mr. Emanuel's continued employment through each vesting date.
 Mr. Shapiro received 60,651 RSUs that vest in full on September 12, 2024, subject to Mr. Shapiro's continued employment through such vesting date.
 On November 6, 2023, Mr. Schleimer received 37,244 RSUs that vest in three equal installments on December 31, 2024, December 31, 2025 and December 31, 2026, subject to Mr. Schleimer's continued employment through each vesting date.
 The employment agreements for Messrs.
-Emanuel, Shapiro and Schleimer provide that certain unvested portions of such equity awards will accelerate and vest upon certain terminations of employment or Change in Control as described below under "-Potential Payments upon Termination of Employment or Change in Control-Equity Vesting."
+Emanuel, Shapiro and Schleimer provide that certain unvested portions of such equity awards will accelerate and vest upon certain terminations of employment or Change in Control as described below under "- Potential Payments upon Termination of Employment or Change in Control-Equity Vesting."
 Mr. Krauss did not receive any equity award in fiscal year 2023.

 Annual fiscal year 2023 awards granted in 2024.
 Messrs.
 Emanuel, Shapiro, Schleimer and Krauss are each eligible to receive an annual equity award under their respective employment agreements.
 Mr. Emanuel is entitled to receive an annual equity award in the amount of \$2,500,000 for fiscal year 2023, and for each remaining fiscal year during the term set forth in his employment agreement, is eligible to receive an annual equity award in an amount that ranges from 75% to 150% of a \$10,000,000 target amount.
-Mr. Shapiro is not entitled to an annual equity award for fiscal year 2023 (given his one-time equity award from January of 2024 was intended to include what he would have received as an equity award for fiscal year 2023), and for each remaining fiscal year during the term set forth in his employment agreement, Mr. Shapiro is eligible to receive an annual equity award with a target amount of \$1,000,000.
-Mr. Schleimer is eligible to receive an annual equity award with a target amount of \$1,506,849 for fiscal year 2023, and a target amount of \$1,000,000 for each remaining fiscal year 2023, and a target amount of \$1,216,438 for fiscal year 2023, and a target amount of \$4,000,000 for each remaining fiscal year during the term set forth in his employment agreement.
+Mr. Shapiro is not entitled to an annual equity award for fiscal year 2023 (given his one-time equity award from January of 2024 was intended to include what he would have received as an equity award for fiscal year 2023), and for each remaining fiscal year during the term set forth in his employment agreement, Mr. Shapiro is eligible to receive an annual equity award with a target amount of \$10,000,000.
+Mr. Schleimer is eligible to receive an annual equity award with a target amount of \$1,506,849 for fiscal year 2023, and a target amount of \$5,000,000 for each remaining fiscal year during the term set forth in his employment agreement.
 Mr. Krauss is eligible to receive an annual equity award with a target amount of \$1,216,438 for fiscal year 2023, and a target amount of \$4,000,000 for each remaining fiscal year during the term set forth in his employment agreement.
-Mr. Krauss is eligible to receive an annual equity award with a target amount of \$1,216,438 for fiscal year 2023, and a target amount of \$1,216,438 for fiscal year 2023, and a target amount of \$4,000,000 for each remaining fiscal year during the term set forth in his employment equities on the first, second and third anniversary of the date of grant, subject to the approval of the Governing Body, and subject to each named executive officer's continued employment through each vesting date or as described below under "-Equity
+Each such annual award is expected to consist of RSUs that vest in three equal installments on the first, second and third anniversary of the date of grant, subject to the approval of the Governing Body, and subject to each named executive officer's continued employment through each vesting date or as described below under "-Equity Vesting".
+Furthermore, each such annual award is expected to be granted during the first fiscal quarter of the fiscal year following the fiscal year to which such annual award relates (accordingly, no such annual awards were granted during fiscal year 2023).
+The annual equity awards for fiscal year 2023 were granted in the first quarter of fiscal year 2024.